Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote better health.

 Where Health Psychology graduates work

-Graduates will apply their critical thinking, analytical and interpersonal skills in a range of health and related organisations, including District Health Boards DHBs), Public health organisations (PHOs), or non governmental organisations (NGOs).
+Graduates will apply their critical thinking, analytical and interpersonal skills in a range of health and related organisations, including District Health Boards DHBs), Primary health organisations (PHOs), or non governmental organisations (NGOs).
 Here are just a few examples:

 Here are just a few examples: